bhisaac/5eFP/5eFP-SRD.md

 > #### Action Surge
 >> You can push yourself beyond your normal limits for a moment.
 On your turn, you can take one additional action on top of your regular action.
 >>
->> Once you use this feature, you must finish a short or long rest before you can use it again.
+>> Once you use this feature, you must finish a rest before you can use it again.
 Starting at 17th level, you can use it twice before a rest, but only once on the same turn.
 >>
 > #### Martial Archetype
 >> You choose an archetype that you strive to emulate in your combat styles and techniques, such as Champion.
 The archetype you choose grants you additional features.